 Buying an existing business versus investing in a startup are very different processes.
 You first need to look at the underlying reasons why startups are valued the way they are.
 What I’ve come to terms with is that startups are trying to raise money, and with that money, build an infrastructure that will generate revenue and allow the startup to become profitable.

 To use simple terms, when startup founders pitch investors, it kind of goes like this: “I can build this company for $100, and if it works, it’s going to be valued at $1,000.
 I’m going to give you extra value by selling you equity for $100, go build it, and then later you’re going to get a huge percentage of that upside because you’re taking a risk on me.”

-When you buy an existing business, you’re looking for a profitable infrastructure to begin with, then matching it with your entrepreneurial vision.
-There are a couple advantages to starting with an existing infrastructure.
+When you buy an existing business, you’re looking for a profitable infrastructure, to begin with, then matching it with your entrepreneurial vision.
+There are a couple of advantages to starting with existing infrastructure.
 First, there’s a proven track record.
 Second, you have a private market that will dictate what the evaluation of that business looks like.

 Why?
 Because they think there is a buyer ready to pay over market value!

 That speaks to another wrinkle in this process: the private capital markets are not widely understood.
 I am an M&A advisor, and so much of that involves educating sellers on the private market, how valuations work, and where their company may be valued.
 I give them a range, and the more we work together, the more we fine-tune that range.
 Sellers have to mentally prepare themselves as they take their company to market, and that mental process can take months or even years as they get more comfortable with how things work.

 So, as a buyer, when you approach a company that’s actively listed for sale, it’s a lot easier because that seller has already been through the learning curve.
 Both times when I approached someone who hadn’t been through that and I wanted to buy their company, they wanted 20 times EBITDA, without fail.
 They just didn’t understand how the process works.